ignaciosalia/learningtracker/README.md

 # 15-03-2021
 Today has been a lot of work in home and maintenance, so I'm at the end of the day learning to create a responsive nav-bar for desktop and telephones, I hope tomorrow to test in my portfolio home page, still on the making but looking good :P

+# 18-03-2021
+Well I get a job offer in a bilingual telemarketing, not the job I want but the one I need, also I'm thinking in start a blog translating what I learn and share it in social media and my github :P